 The seaborne/airborne concept envisages amphibious and air transported troops landing at short notice and operating as a single team, each providing the forces best suited to its means.
-They will land simultaneously, if possible, but each force must be balanced to enable it to operate independently for a while; and both forces must be ready to fight their way in.54
+They will land simultaneously, if possible, but each force must be balanced to enable it to operate independently for a while; and both forces must be ready to fight their way in.
+54 paper on the seaborne/airborne concept at the Royal United Services Institute.

-There was also a requirement for the force to have sound logistical support, something that was liable to be challenging in the absence of host nation support or local base facilities.
-In November 1961 Major-General Moulton, Royal Marines, presented a paper on the seaborne/airborne concept at the Royal United Services Institute.
 He made a strong case against the continued reliance on overseas bases arguing that, using the new concept, Britain could maintain a military presence overseas east of Suez with only one main base in theatre.
-Brigadier Napier Crookenden, commander of the 16th Parachute Brigade Group, questioned this suggestion.
-He doubted whether it would be possible to support active operations without a forward base and that if such a base was not available it might have to be captured before operations could begin.
+Brigadier Crookenden, commander of the 16th Parachute Brigade Group, questioned this suggestion.
+He doubted whether it would be possible to support active operations without a forward bases and that if such a base was not available it might have to be captured before operations could commence.
 Such an approach would clearly invalidate the tempo that the concept sought to achieve.